Private Investigators in Pain: Dealing with Common Health Concerns While on the Road

 It’s 85° (29.4°c) and the radio announcer is warning people not to leave pets in their vehicle, even with the windows rolled down.
 You are listening to this in your car, where you have been sitting on surveillance for the past six hours.

 On a sunny, summer day, the temperature inside a parked car can exceed 122° (50°C) in just over 10 minutes.
 Opening the windows slightly is not enough to make a substantial difference.
-Weather can wreak havoc with even the most seasoned investigator’s day.
-You have a dilemma: if you drink you will have to urinate and if you don’t drink you are soon going to become very dehydrated.
+Steamy weather can wreak havoc with even the most seasoned investigator’s day.
+You have a dilemma: if you drink you will have to urinate, and if you don’t drink you are soon going to become very dehydrated.
 Try not to drink coffee or tea on hot days because these drinks are diuretic.
-Investigators are also at a disadvantage, as dark clothing is usually worn to be inconspicuous, but this also attracts the sun.

 Try to park in the shade, if at all possible.
 For obvious reasons, surveillance vehicles should have tinted windows but this also helps to cut down the heat and UV rays.
 Always carry a cooler with ice packs and water.
 A chilled facecloth or spray bottle of water is great ways to cool off your face.